muhammedsaidkaya/crud-api--container--golang-docker-client/README.md

 # Web Application with Gin & Docker-client
 * A web application with golang.
-* Fetchs running containers info through docker daemon
+* Fetchs running containers info through docker daemon.
-* Keeps the information at cache instead of fetching through docker socket for each request
+* Keeps the information at cache instead of fetching through docker socket for each requesti

 # Usage